peiyunjan0807/CS205Project1_TheEightPuzzle/README.md

 ## Example of this project?

 1. Start the Solver
-        ```bash
+    ```
     Welcome to my 8‐Puzzle Solver.
 Type '1' to use a default puzzle, or '2' to create your own.
     2
     ```
     2. Enter a Custom Puzzle
         ```
         Enter your puzzle, using a zero to represent the blank.